Robert Duff (Royal Navy officer): Family and early life

 Duff was born c.
-1721, among the youngest of more than thirty children of Patrick Duff of Craigston, by Craigston's second wife.
+1721, among the youngest of more than thirty children of Patrick Duff of Craigston in Aberdeenshire (about 7 miles (11 km) west of Aberdeen, just north-northeast of Westhill), by Craigston's second wife.
 Little is known about his early life, but a story that does survive attests to his father's fecundity and possibly also to Robert's own spirited approach.
 Walking in his garden the father, Patrick Duff, came across a small boy and enquired 'And wha's laddie are you?' to which his son, the future Admiral Robert Duff, replied 'Dinna ye ken your ain son Robbie, ye auld fool!'.
 Robert joined the navy and was listed a lieutenant by 9 March 1739.
 He was advanced to commander on 4 December 1744, and by 1746 was in command of the bomb vessel HMS Terror, serving off the Scottish coast.
 Duff received the command of the 44-gun Anglesea on 23 October, and remained in her off the Irish and English coasts until the signing of the Treaty of Aix-la-Chapelle in 1748 that ended the War of the Austrian Succession.